radekstepan/therascript/README.md

 - [ ] autocomplete client name when typing in both the create new session and editing an existing one (select dropdown with a free form input too?)
 - [ ] for reasoning models, display the <think> section separately
-- [ ] in the user/theme dropdown click to see a list of running docker containers for this project
 - [ ] actually delete cached Ollama models

 ## Future